 Tacoma Art Museum began building a collection in 1963 with Northwest art at its core.
 The first works to enter the collection were by Northwest artists Jacob Elshin, Paul Horiuchi, Beulah Hyde, and Hilda Morris.
 The museum’s collection has continued to grow from those Northwest roots, adding works by both historical and contemporary Northwest artists.
-The Northwest Art Collection consists of works in all media created by artists who are natives of, practiced or taught in, and/or have meaningful connections to the Pacific Northwest with the intent of building a collection of works of art that represent the broad diversity of aesthetic expression in the region.
-The Northwest is defined for TAM’s collections as the geographical territory of Washington, Oregon, western Montana, British Columbia, Idaho, and Alaska.
-The museum offers a regular schedule of exhibitions drawn from the Northwest art collection.
+The gift of the Haub Family Collection of Western American Art in 2012 broadened the collection’s scope to the greater western region.

 A visitor favorite is Leroy, the Big Pup, Northwest artist Scott Fife’s monumental puppy made from archival cardboard, glue, and wood screws.
 Although Leroy is moved around the building, he can often be found in the lobby, greeting visitors as they enter the museum.
 Leroy was originally created for the 2004 retrospective exhibition of Fife’s work at Tacoma Art Museum.

 Images: Michael Brophy (American, born 1960), January, 1997, Oil on canvas, 78 x 95 1/2 in.
 (198.1 x 242.6 cm).
-Tacoma Art Museum, Museum purchase from Laura Russo Gallery with funds from the Dr. Lester Baskin Memorial Fund, 1998.12 — Jacob Lawrence (American, 1917-2000), Brooklyn Stoop, 1967, Gouache and casein on paper, 21 1/8 x 16 1/8 in.
+Tacoma Art Museum, Museum purchase from Laura Russo Gallery with funds from the Dr. Lester Baskin Memorial Fund, 1998.12.
+Jacob Lawrence (American, 1917-2000), Brooklyn Stoop, 1967, Gouache and casein on paper, 21 1/8 x 16 1/8 in.
 (53.7 x 41 cm).
 Tacoma Art Museum, Museum purchase, 1990.7.
 Scott Fife (born Moscow, Idaho, 1949), Leroy, the Big Pup, 2004.
 Archival cardboard, carpenter’s glue, and drywall screws.
 Tacoma Art Museum, acquired with major contributions from various donors, 2007.26.